 |It's not I, but accurately depicts how I look tonight/this morning.|

-My Aunt Ilianna and Uncle Jerry's next-door neighbors almost lost their 20-month old granddaughter to a drowning accident.
+My Aunt Ilianna and Uncle Jerry's neighbors nearly lost their 20-month old daughter to a drowning accident.
 Her mom was going to the pharmacy to pick up a prescription.
 The baby's father was doing something with the pool for just a minute while the baby was playing with toys in the family room.
 He left the gate unlatched because he was going back out.
-The baby, Roxanna, can open the safety latch on the sliding glass door and she did. she walked right out into the pool. the father walked through the house to the garage to get a tool, then walked back and saw the sliding glass door opened.
+The baby, Roxanna, can open the safety latch on the sliding glass door and she did.
+She walked right out and into the pool.
+The father walked through the house to the garage to get a tool, then walked back and saw the sliding glass door opened.
 He screamed and the 3-year-old was so smart that she got up out of bed (she was sick) and called 911.
 She carried the phone downstairs to see what was going on and was able to tell the dispatcher that the baby had fallen into the pool and that daddy was getting her out.

-The baby must have been in a total of about two minutes.
+The baby was probably in the water a total of about two minutes.
 The dad started CPR immediately, and the paramedics were there in about seven minutes.

 She wasn't conscious for about eleven hours, but then she woke up.
-She's walking and talking. she should go home this morning.
-There's no guarantee that there won't be some learning disability down the road, but from all appearances, she's fine and no neurological damage was detected. their pool isn't heated and has a lot of shade from trees, and they live in kind of a fog pit, so their pool is somewhat cold..that may have helped.
-Whatever the situation they're lucky she even survived.
-If she has difficulty learning to red, they'll deal with it.
+She's walking and talking.
+She should be released from the hospital this morning.
+There's no guarantee that there won't be some learning disability down the road, but from all appearances, the child is fine and no neurological damage was detected.
+Their pool isn't heated and has a lot of shade from trees, and they live in kind of a fog pit, so their pool is somewhat cold..That may have worked to the child's advantage.
+Whatever the situation turns out to be, they're lucky she even survived.
+If she has difficulty learning to read, they'll deal with it.

-We don't even have children at our house most of the time, and we keep our pool locked unless on of us is in it or lying on recliner beside it just in case someone with kids comes over and we don't think to lock it when they arrive.
+We don't even have children at our house most of the time, and we keep our pool locked unless one of us is in it or lying on recliner beside it, just in case someone with kids comes over and we don't think to lock it when they arrive.
 If you actually have kids, you have to be even more careful.
-I don't suppose that man will ever make that mistake again.
+I don't suppose Roxanna's father will ever make that mistake again.
 Their baby had been given one round of swimming lessons, but there is no such thing as drown-proofing a baby or very young child.

 I suppose maybe I can go to sleep if I don't have to try so hard.
 I'd rather go to work, but I don't have the option.